plaintextaccounting/plaintextaccounting/README.md

 an information portal/overview site for Plain Text Accounting and related tools: Ledger, hledger, beancount, etc.

-## New

-In 2023-11, source files have been moved to the src/ folder and HTML files are now generated in the out/ folder.
-And, the github wiki content has been moved to the static site.
+Since 2023-11, source files are in the src/ folder and output files and assets are the out/ folder, and content formerly in the github wiki has been merged into the static site.

 The src/ folder is intended to be somewhat compatible with Obsidian, for efficient/rich local editing and viewing; this is driving the